 MG James Ursano Scholarship Program

 Major General James Joseph Ursano retired from active duty on 1 July 1976 after 33 years of active service.
 His final assignment was Director of Management, Office of the Chief of Staff, Department of the Army.
-The Board of Managers of Army Emergency Relief elected General Ursano effective 1 July 1976 to be the Director of Army Emergency Relief, a position he held for 10 years.
+The Board of Managers of Army Emergency Relief elected General Ursano, effective 1 July 1976, to be Director of Army Emergency Relief, a position he held for 10 years.

 General Ursano passed away in 1996.
 The AER Scholarship for Dependent Children was renamed the MG James Ursano Scholarship Fund in honor of General Ursano’s life of service to Soldiers and Families.

 The MG James Ursano Scholarship Program is a need-based scholarship program established to assist children of Army Soldiers in obtaining their first undergraduate degree.
-Applicants must reapply each year and may receive assistance for up to four academic years as long as they meet the eligibility criteria explained in the document below.
+Applicants may receive assistance for up to four academic years but must meet eligibility criteria and reapply each year.